1974 Tanner tornadoes: Tornado summaries

-Moulton - Tanner (First tornado)
+Moulton-Trinity-Tanner, Alabama (First tornado)

 The first Tanner tornado formed at 6:15 pm CDT in Lawrence County, Alabama and ended 73 minutes later in Madison County, Alabama, killing 28 people.
 The tornado first touched down near the small community of Mt.
 Hope, and then tracked into Mt.
 Moriah, where the tornado rapidly intensified and swept away homes and hurled fleeing vehicles, and where a family of six were killed.
 Further along the track, many homes were swept away near Moulton.
 A water pump was completely lifted out of a wellhouse along SR 157 in this area.
 In one case, the destruction was so complete that a witness reported that the largest recognizable objects among scattered debris from an obliterated house were some bed-springs.
 The tornado crossed into Morgan County, causing additional destruction in rural areas near Hillsboro and Trinity.

 Crossing the Tennessee River into Limestone County as a large waterspout, the tornado flattened a ¾-mile–wide swath of trees on the opposite bank.
 Ground scouring occurred in this area, as reddish soil was dug up and plastered against trees.
 The storm then slammed into Tanner, where many homes were swept away, vehicles were tossed, shrubbery was debarked, and Lawson's Trailer Park sustained major damage.
 The tornado then continued into Madison County and struck the Capshaw and Harvest areas.
 Numerous homes in Harvest and surrounding rural areas of the county were swept completely away and scattered, and extensive wind-rowing of debris was noted.
 A bathtub from one residence was found deeply embedded into the ground.
 Past Harvest, the tornado abruptly dissipated northeast of town, having a peak width of 500 yards.